 Today, Cedars-Sinai medical resident Cholene Espinoza, MD, studies sonograms, looking for the curves of a baby hidden in a mother’s womb.
 But 25 years ago, her astute eye was used for something different: flying a spy airplane.

-Illustration: James Steinberg Physicians don’t need new machines to predict newborn heart defects — they just need to better use existing resources.
-Congenital heart disease is the most common birth defect, affecting 1 in every 120 newborns.
-If a cardiac Read On
+Physicians don’t need new machines to predict congenital heart defects in newborns — they just need to better use existing resources.

 24 Percentage of female participants in heart-related studies (reported in 2014), even though heart disease is the leading cause of death for women in the U.S. 3 The number of representatives in Congress currently co-sponsoring the Research for All Act.
 Read On